JRodger3008/react-hello/README.md

 # react-hello app by Jordan Rodger

-Task 17 Part 2 - Introducing React Elements and Components
+Task 17 - Introducing React Elements and Components - Part 2

 This project was completed as a part of the DfE Full-Stack Web Development bootcamp at HyperionDev.
 My final grade for this was 94% along with my tesla.com website clone, which will be within the tesla-clone repository.
 <br>